sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 which is just the product of the degrees of freedom associated with the row factor and the column factor.

 What about the residual degrees of freedom?
-Because we’ve added interaction terms which absorb some degrees of freedom, there are fewer residual degrees of freedom left over.
+Because we have added interaction terms which absorb some degrees of freedom, there are fewer residual degrees of freedom left over.
 Specifically, note that if the model with interaction has a total of (R × C) - 1, and there